ben-arnao/StoRM/README.md

 ```init_random```: How many initial iterations to perform random search for.
 This is helpful for getting the search to an average/decent configuration, so that we don't waste too much time descending from a suboptimal starting point.

 ```randomize_axis_factor```: The main exploitative/explorative tradeoff parameter.
 A value closer to 1 means that steps will generally have more mutations.
 A value closer to 0 will mean steps are more likely to only do a single mutation.
 A value of 0.5 seems reasonable in most cases, although for problems where you expect a large degree of parameter independance you may move the value closer to 0 and likewise for problems where you expect a great degree of parameter co-dependence you may set the value closer to 1.

+# Design goals

+The StoRM tuner is designed to be as simple as possible.
+The tuner supplies a parameter configuration and the user assigns this configuration a score.
+We leave it up to the user to implement any number of methodologies that might fit their goals and use cases.
+These can include:

+- Techniques to reduce variance (k-fold cross validation, trailing average of epoch loss, average of multiple trains)
+- Bandit search techniques, where we might abandon training of the current model if there is a high enough certainty that this model will not beat the best score at the end of the training.
+Because the tuner only cares if we beat the best score, not necessarily how much a trial lost, this means we can safely discard the configuration by just returning from our trial at this point.
+This will cause the trial's score to be defaulted to None so it is not tested again.
+- This freedom allows the user to optimize parameters used at various stages of the experiment as well, ex. data pre-processing, model architecture, and training
+- The tuner will also work with various branches of ML that utilize NNs for the model.
+For example, some reinforcement learning algorithms have another set of parameters to optimize.

 # Other notes/features